 How to Celebrate National Pins And Needles Day

 Celebrate the day by listening to the musical’s soundtrack and hearing a few old musicals from the 1930s and 1940s.
 Then take this day as an opportunity to read about the history of the International Ladies Garment Worker’s Union and also share the real reason behind the origin of Pins And Needles Day with your friends and family members.
-Then post pictures and share your thoughts on social media using the hashtag #PinsAndNeedlesDay.
+Then, post pictures and share your thoughts on social media using the hashtag #PinsAndNeedlesDay.

 Thank you for reading the post.
-You can celebrate every day with Happydays365.org and Happy National Pins And Needles Day 2022.
+You can celebrate every day with Happydays365.org and Happy National Pins And Needles Day 2023.